-

 Buses stop at:

-There are plenty of amenities and open areas in the Rotherhithe area, suitable for people of all ages.
-Southwark Park is the largest open parkland in Rotherhithe, and an excellent place to relax and enjoy the outdoors.
-Here, you’ll find a traditional bandstand, an old English Cottage garden, a cafe, boating lake and an art gallery.
-There are also several community groups involved with the management of the park.
+Southwark Park is the largest open parkland in Rotherhithe and an excellent place to relax and enjoy the outdoors.
+You’ll find a traditional bandstand, an old English Cottage garden, a cafe, a boating lake and an art gallery here.
+The park has been on the protected list of Fields in Trust since 2014 to ensure it remains for many years to come.

 There are also several pleasant dock areas to explore in Rotherhithe, such as the South Dock Marina, Greenland Dock and Surrey Water.
-These popular redeveloped areas are not only pleasant for an afternoon stroll, but contain many cafes, bars and restaurants.
+These popular redeveloped areas are not only enjoyable for an afternoon stroll but also have many cafes, bars, and restaurants.

-The Brunel Museum is another of the area’s highlights.
-It celebrates the life of Isambard Kingdom Brunel, focusing particularly on his major achievements in the capital - The Thames Tunnel and the Great Eastern Steamship.
-Rotherhithe also has a wide variety of bars, pubs and restaurants.
+Rotherhithe has a wide variety of bars, pubs and restaurants.
 The Mayflower is an attractive traditional pub (situated on Rotherhithe Street), or alternatively, the two-floor Woolpack on Bermondsey Street serves great food and drink, and the family-friendly Salt Quay pub offers a highly rated Sunday Roast.